 At Quiet Waters, a unique Rent-a-Tent package is available.
 Each site includes a platform with a pre-set-up 10-foot-by-10-foot canvas tent (capacity six), a fire ring, a grill, a picnic table, electricity, and running water.
 Also available are two tepee sites, each with a grill, a fire ring, and a picnic table.
 Renters are able to use sports equipment found in the park office free of charge, and can also purchase a discount pass to Splash Adventure water park during the aquatics season.
 No RV sites are offered at this location.

 Tent camping is allowed at Markham.
 Tent campers must camp at a designated campsite.
 Reservations are required.
 Contact the park office of your choice for more information.

 Two pets per campsite are allowed, subject to applicable fees and with proof of current vaccinations and appropriate licenses for dogs and cats.
 All pets must be registered at check-in and must be kept on a leash no longer than six feet at all times when not inside the RV or tent.
 Pets may not be left tied to trees or otherwise unattended at the campsite.
 Owners are responsible for cleaning up pet waste.
 For your safety, do not feed any wild or domestic animals other than your own pets.
 The City of Oakland Park's Oakland Bark dog park is within walking distance of Easterlin, and Markham has its own Barkham at Markham dog park a short distance from the campground.

-Camping fees vary based on residency, with residents of Broward, Palm Beach, and Miami-Dade counties receiving discounts.
-Campers must show two proofs of residency.
+Camping fees are seasonally based.
 Reservations are highly recommended, especially during the peak season of November through April.
 Permit holder must be onsite during the duration of the stay.

 Reservations, which can be made at any time and are subject to availability, can be made by contacting the park office by phone.
 Parks will accept Visa, MasterCard, American Express, and Discover charge cards.
 Please see below for campground phone numbers and email addresses.